Spring 2018 Recreation League…. Early registration is OPEN!!!

 Recreational soccer is for children age 4-8th grade.
-The division in which your child will play in for the Fall and Spring League is determined by their age as of August 1.
-For example, if your child was seven as of August 1, they would play in the U-8 Division, even if they turned eight during the season.
+The division in which your child will play in for the Fall and Spring League is determined by their age as of December 31st.
+For example… If your child was born in 2012, and will turn 5 before December 31st, your child will be placed in the 6U league.

 Click here to see the age division chart USYS IYSA Age Chart.